WestDRI/slides/content/r_gis_brc/_index.md

 # <center>Basemap</center>
 <br>
-We will use data from {{<a "https://www.naturalearthdata.com/" "Natural Earth">}}, a public domain map dataset.
+We will use data from {{<a "https://www.naturalearthdata.com/" "Natural Earth">}}, a public domain map dataset
 <br>
 <br>

-This dataset can be accessed direction from within R thanks to the packages `rnaturalearth` (provides the functions) & `rnaturalearthdata` (provides the data).
+This dataset can be accessed direction from within R thanks to the packages `rnaturalearth` (provides the functions) & `rnaturalearthdata` (provides the data)

 ---

 # <center>Packages</center>
 <br>
-Packages need to be installed before they can be loaded in a session.
+Packages need to be installed before they can be loaded in a session
 <br>
 <br>
 Packages on CRAN can be installed with: